jingweizhanghuai/Morn_doc/docs/Map.rst

 bytes of ``value``, when value is a string, the ``value_size`` also can be set DFLT.

 The return is a pointer to node's value written in map's memory.
-It will return NULL when failure.
+It returns NULL if failure.

 .. note::
    The key must be unique.
 If key-value nodes have the same key, the last one will override the previous.